-Author Guest Post - Pat Bertram (& a Giveaway)
+Author Guest Post - Pat Bertram (& a Giveaway - closed)

 Readers, please join me welcoming Pat Bertram, author of Daughter Am I who's guest blogging here today!